emojicode/emojicode.github.io/src/reference/generics.md

 ### Type Constraint

 The type constraint constrains which types can be supplied as an arguments for a generic type parameter.
-Type contstraints are useful as they allow you to treat values of a generic type as if they were an instance of the type constraint.
+Type constraints are useful as they allow you to treat values of a generic type as if they were an instance of the type constraint.